lnsf/TwitterBotHS/README.md

 ### Tweet

-- Get tweets and insert database it.
+- Get tweets and add to database.
 ```
 tbot add
 ```